Fiji, Samoa 7s to miss start of the World Series | Loop Samoa

 The new season kicks off in Vancouver on September 18, with another tournament in Edmonton the following weekend.

-But Fiji's Olympic gold medal winning team and Samoa have joined New Zealand, Australia and Argentina in opting to skip the Canadian leg because of the ongoing effects of COVID-19, while Fiji will also be absent from the Singapore Sevens in October.
+But Fiji's Olympic gold medal winning team and Pacific neighbours Samoa have joined New Zealand, Australia and Argentina in opting to skip the Canadian wing because of the ongoing effects of Covid-19.

 Fiji's players went more than four months without seeing their friends and families in order to achieve their Olympic dream in Japan.